Key Points:

 (A much more detailed description of the Schwilgué’s key-driven machine can be found in the article of Mr. Denis Roegel: An Early (1844) Key-Driven Adding Machine, IEEE Annals of the History of Computing, vol. 30, №1, pp. 59-65, January-March 2008.)

-Jean-Baptiste Sosime Schwilgué (1776–1856) was a famous french engineer and inventor from 19th century, Officier de la Légion d’Honneur, best known as the architect of the last astronomical clock in Cathédrale Notre-Dame de Strasbourg, built from 1838 until 1842.
+Jean-Baptiste Sosime Schwilgué (1776–1856) was a famous French engineer and inventor from the 19th century, Officier de la Légion d’Honneur, best known as the architect of the last astronomical clock in Cathédrale Notre-Dame de Strasbourg, built from 1838 until 1842.

 Schwilgué made a number of preliminary studies years before, such as a design of the computus mechanism (Easter computation) in 1816, and built a prototype in 1821.
 This mechanism, whose whereabouts are now unknown, could compute Easter following the complex Gregorian rule.
 The astronomical part is unusually accurate: it indicates leap years, equinoxes, and much more astronomical data.
-Schwilgué was trained as a clock maker, but also became professor of mathematics, weights and measures controller, and an industry man, whose particular focus was on improving scales.
+Schwilgué was trained as a clockmaker but also became a professor of mathematics, a weights and measures controller, and an industry man, whose particular focus was on improving scales.
 After the completion of the clock and following a change in the French patent laws, Schwilgué, with or without his son, patented several inventions, including the above-mentioned small adding machine.
-This adding machine appeared in the 1846 catalogue of Schwilgué’s tower clock company, but was most probably devised some 10 years ago, in the middle 1830s.
+This adding machine appeared in the 1846 catalog of Schwilgué’s tower clock company but was most probably devised some 10 years ago, in the middle 1830s.

 The calculating machine of Schwilgué in Zurich.
 (Courtesy of the Swiss Federal Institute of Technology)